 Get Lost in the Canals

-Nowhere does canals like Amsterdam – even Venice has less than the Dutch city.
+Nowhere does canals like Amsterdam – with even Venice having less than the Dutch city, they’re definitely one of the best things to do in Amsterdam.
 Pick a canal, and wander along it, admiring the boats lining the sides and the fringe of tall narrow buildings around it.
 It’s really scenic and makes for lots of stunning photo opportunities!

 One thing that we didn’t have time for, but that I would have really liked to do is take a boat trip up one of the canals.
 They’re not too expensive (just under 10 euros) and look great fun.
 What better way to see Amsterdam than the water!